pjq/AndroidAppConfigBackup/README.md

 AndroidAppConfigBackup
 ======================

-used to backup/recovery the Android App data.
+I want to make a common lib to backup/recovery the Android App data.

+The data path mostly is:/data/data/app.packagename/.

+Backup the data to the sdcard